supreethr23/AZ-801-Configuring-Windows-Server-Hybrid-Advanced-Services/Instructions/Labs/LAB_AK_06_Upgrade_and_migrate_Windows Server.md

    >**Note:** This will automatically open the file **L06_SetupFS.ps1** in the script pane of Windows PowerShell ISE.

-1. In the Windows PowerShell ISE script pane, review the script, and then execute it by selecting the **Run Script** icon in the toolbar or by pressing F5.
+1. In the Windows PowerShell ISE script pane, review the script, and then execute it by selecting the **Run Script** icon in the toolbar or by pressing F5 then select **Run once**.

    >**Note:** Wait for the script to complete.
 This should take about 1 minute.